DevFreAkeD/CoDevCompile/README.md

 4. Multi-Language Support - Support Languages Like C, C++, C#, Java, JavaScript and Python.

 ## </> How To Run
-To run CoDevCompile. you'll generally have to follow these steps:
+To run **CoDevCompile**. you'll generally have to follow these steps:
 1. Clone this repository: `git clone https://github.com/DevFreAkeD/CoDevCompile.git`

 2. Navigate to repository directory: `cd CoDevCompile`